havocp/xsbt-wiki/Running-Project-Code.md

-# Introduction
+# Running Project Code

-The `run` and `console` actions provide a means for running user code in the same virtual machine as `sbt`.
-This page describes the problems with doing so, how `sbt` handles these problems, what types of code can use this feature, and what types of code must use a [[forked jvm|Forking]].
+The `run` and `console` actions provide a means for running user code in the same virtual machine as sbt.
+This page describes the problems with doing so, how sbt handles these problems, what types of code can use this feature, and what types of code must use a [[forked jvm|Forking]].
 Skip to User Code if you just want to see when you should use a [[forked jvm|Forking]].

 # Problems

 ## System.exit

 User code can call `System.exit`, which normally shuts down the JVM.
-Because the `run` and `console` actions run inside the same JVM as `sbt`, this also ends the build and requires restarting `sbt`.
+Because the `run` and `console` actions run inside the same JVM as sbt, this also ends the build and requires restarting sbt.

 ## Threads

 User code can also start other threads.
 Threads can be left running after the main method returns.
 In particular, creating a GUI creates several threads, some of which may not terminate until the JVM terminates.
 The program is not completed until either `System.exit` is called or all non-daemon threads terminate.

-# `sbt`'s Solutions
+# sbt's Solutions

-## `System.exit`
+## System.exit

 User code is run with a custom `SecurityManager` that throws a custom `SecurityException` when `System.exit` is called.
-This exception is caught by `sbt`.  `sbt` then disposes of all top-level windows, interrupts (not stops) all user-created threads, and handles the exit code.
+This exception is caught by sbt.  sbt then disposes of all top-level windows, interrupts (not stops) all user-created threads, and handles the exit code.
 If the exit code is nonzero, `run` and `console` complete unsuccessfully.
 If the exit code is zero, they complete normally.

 ## Threads

-`sbt` makes a list of all threads running before executing user code.
-After the user code returns, `sbt` can then determine the threads created by the user code.
-For each user-created thread, `sbt` replaces the uncaught exception handler with a custom one that handles the custom `SecurityException` thrown by calls to `System.exit` and delegates to the original handler for everything else.  `sbt` then waits for each created thread to exit or for `System.exit` to be called.  `sbt` handles a call to `System.exit` as described above.
+sbt makes a list of all threads running before executing user code.
+After the user code returns, sbt can then determine the threads created by the user code.
+For each user-created thread, sbt replaces the uncaught exception handler with a custom one that handles the custom `SecurityException` thrown by calls to `System.exit` and delegates to the original handler for everything else.  sbt then waits for each created thread to exit or for `System.exit` to be called.  sbt handles a call to `System.exit` as described above.

 A user-created thread is one that is not in the `system` thread group and is not an `AWT` implementation thread (e.g. `AWT-XAWT`, `AWT-Windows`).
 User-created threads include the `AWT-EventQueue-*` thread(s).